Bryan Air Force Base

-Bryan Air Force Base is a former United States Air Force base in unincorporated Brazos County, Texas, located just west of Bryan.
-Today, the location houses The Texas A&M University System RELLIS Campus.
+Bryan Air Force Base was a United States Air Force base in Brazos County, Texas, located west of Bryan.

 Bryan Air Force Base was originally activated in 1943 as a U.S. Army Air Forces installation known as Bryan Army Air Field.
 The base housed a flight instructors' school and was assigned the task of developing a standardized system of instrument flight training.
 The Full Panel Attitude System developed at the base was one of the most significant contributions the base made to pilot training.
 The instrument training school at Bryan AAF was the only one of its kind in the United States Army Air Forces.